AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/logging.md

 ```csharp
 App.Logger.LogInformation("Before adding Falcon 9 rocket to cart.");
 ```
 Sometimes is useful to add information to the generated test log.
-To do it you can use the Bellatrix built-in logger through accessing it via App service.
+To do it you can use the BELLATRIX built-in logger through accessing it via App service.

 Generated Log, as you can see the above custom message is added to the log.